NordicHPC/sonar/doc/HOWTO-KAFKA.md

 #### Authorization

-TODO.
+TBD.
 Here we will use Kafka ACLs to restrict write access to topics <clustername>.<whatever> to principals <clustername>, and maybe read access to topics <clustername>.control.<role> ditto.
 This is all very TBD.